abhishekarya1/Hash-Define-myNotes/content/microservices/patterns.md

 **Problem** - Read and write logic is different.
 In a highly normalized database, writes are simpler, whereas reads require complex JOINS.
 One repository doing both read and write can be split into two separating both of these concerns.

 Create separate controller, service layer, DTOs inside a singular service to truly separate logic.
-This way we can also use a custom property and then we can start the application in read-only or write-only mode.
+This way we can also use a custom property and these beans annotated with `@ConditionalOnProperty` and then we can start the application in read-only or write-only mode.

 ![](https://i.imgur.com/dr6e9qU.png)